 He always had been spoiled, because he was an only son, so he had a title, and a big estate.
 He would have just his way, no matter about his sweet little wife, or his boys, or anyone.

-- In A Brother's Price, the young princesses, none older than eight, show some signs of this.
+- The young princesses, none older than eight.
 They aren't cruel, but they're somewhat spoiled and definitely imperious, used to obedience and deference, contemptuous of some things, and highly dismayed when, playing soldiers with Jerin, he doesn't just let them win.
 It's noted that in this world a good father, not too biddable, is said to raise good children, and the little princesses' father died when they were no older than two.
 Since Jerin's marrying into the family and can act as their father/husband once they're of age, it's believed they'll grow out of this.

 - In The Name of the Wind, Kvothe acts out this trope to obtain a decent set of clothes in spite of entering the store with no clothes and very little money.

-- In Belisarius Series Eon, prince of Axum played the part of a ostentatious Royal Brat who was Too Important to Walk, and couldn't get enough Sex Slave's as part of his cover in an elaborate intrigue.
+- Eon, prince of Axum, played the part of a ostentatious Royal Brat who was Too Important to Walk, and couldn't get enough Sex Slave's as part of his cover in an elaborate intrigue.
 In real life he was a Modest Royalty, who was kind to servants, and a brave soldier.
-And all the Sex Slaves gotten for the job were treated compassionately, and afterwords freed and sent to be handmaidens of the princess they were rescuing except for one that he fell in love with and invited to his home.
+And all the Sex Slaves gotten for the job were treated compassionately (having been in on the whole thing), and afterwards freed and sent to be handmaidens of the princess they were rescuing except for one that he fell in love with and invited to his home.

 - In Andre Norton's Dread Companion, Kilda's employer is more languid than most, but her attitude is nicely summed up when she informs Kilda that she will have to do, she can't interview any more, as if Kilda could not possibly reject the position.
 Then she sticks her with the children for the space trip.